 - Sometimes you can choose to stay awake during your surgery.
 If this is a possibility, your surgeon and/or anaesthetist will discuss it with you and your parent/carer.
-In that case, you can have injections of local anaesthetic to numb a part of your body so you have injections of local anaesthetic to numb a part of your body so you have injections. - don't reel pain mere.
-If you think you might like to stay awake, you could discuss this at your preassessment meeting with the anaesthetist or read more about it at rcoa.ac.uk/childrensinfo
+In that case, you can have injections of local anaesthetic to numb a part of your body so you don't feel pain there. - If you think you might like to stay awake, you could discuss this at your preassessment meeting with the anaesthetist or read more about it at rcoa.ac.uk/childrensinfo